Posted September 21, 2021

 QCMGA Rules Chairman, George W. Lamping

-Committee: Russell Adamson, Wally Howard, Jeff Carmien, Bill Chapman, Joel Jaress
+Committee: Russell Adamson, Wally Howard, Jeff Carmien, Bill Chapman, Bob Spetter, Joel Jaress

 Posted by Jerry Colbert for George Lamping.